MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/README.md

 To make the analysis and insights easy to explore, the following resources are available:

 - The data preparation process was conducted in Microsoft Excel and PostgreSQL.
-- A Power BI dashboard can be downloaded here: [PhoneNow Customer Churn.pbix](https://github.com/MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/blob/main/PhoneNow%20Customer%20Churn.pbix) or [PhoneNow Customer Churn.pdf](https://github.com/MRamadhanKesaPI/PhoneNow-Customer-Churn-Analytics/blob/main/PhoneNow%20Customer%20Churn.pdf)
+- A Power BI dashboard can be downloaded here: [PhoneNow Customer Churn.pdf](https://github.com/user-attachments/files/18759794/PhoneNow.Customer.Churn.pdf)

 ## Data Structure